dannycahyo/contact-management/README.md

 # Contact Management

-Contact Management is a Java Spring Boot RESTful API project designed to manage contacts.
-It provides functionalities such as creating, reading, updating, and deleting contact information.
-This project is built using Spring Boot, making it easy to set up and run in any environment.
+Contact Management is a Java Spring Boot RESTful API project designed for managing users, contacts, and addresses, facilitating comprehensive contact management functionalities within applications.

+## API Documentation

+For a detailed guide on how to use the Contact Management API, including endpoints for managing users, contacts, and addresses, please refer to our [API Documentation](https://documenter.getpostman.com/view/12539711/2sA3duEssJ#2a3f6a0f-cc9f-4393-8c90-be357fbca247).
+This comprehensive documentation is hosted on Postman and provides you with all the necessary information to integrate our API into your application seamlessly.
+It includes example requests, responses, and a clear explanation of each endpoint's functionality.

 ## Getting Started